-Develop great people managers – five ways to help them improve
+Develop your existing people managers – five ways to help them improve

 Many businesses have tools and frameworks to assist managers to succeed.
 Yet they aren’t widely shared or re-visited when people move into a new role.
 Instead, individuals are left to work it out for themselves.
 And one in four managers (26%) receive no formal management training at all.
 So, as HR, you must address this issue and: